ammarfaizi2/linux-block/Documentation/kernel-hacking/locking.rst

 handle this case.
 It returns the number of times the timer had to be deleted before we finally stopped it from adding itself back in.

+Before freeing a timer, del_timer_shutdown() shoud be called which will keep it from being rearmed, although if it is rearmed, it will produce a warning.

 Locking Speed
 =============